au-cs-intro2-summer23/au-cs-intro2-summer23.github.io/docs/syllabus.markdown

 ### Audio/Camera Policy

-If meeting virtually, se strongly encourage you to turn on your camera during meetings and remote office hours.
-Faculty and students reported virtual classes are much better when we can see your faces because there is more visual communication, more engagement, sense of community and less multitasking.
+If meeting virtually, we strongly encourage you to turn on your camera during meetings and remote office hours.
+Faculty and students reported virtual classes are much better when we can see your faces because there is more visual communication, more engagement, a sense of community, and less multitasking.
 However, we understand that sometimes you can’t turn on your camera due to connectivity issues or privacy concerns.
 If you can’t connect with a camera, please upload a photo of yourself onto Zoom.
 If you have connectivity issues, please contact techtaskforce@american.edu.

 ## Homework